Cooper Cronk: 2017

 On 28 September 2019, Cronk led the Sydney Roosters to a 14–6 win over his former club Melbourne Storm in the preliminary final.
 After the game, Cronk was full of praise for his former coach Craig Bellamy and the Storm.
 "It’s hard because I don’t stand here today without the people at the Melbourne Storm,” Cronk said after the game.
 "Craig’s forefront of that, he’s a guy I’ve played a lot of football for.
 "It’s really emotional sometimes coming up against your old team but in this game, you really have to put it to the side because there’s always a chance of next week and you really have to ride the rollercoaster sometimes".

 Winning consecutive premierships is a feat that has not been previously achieved in 26 years and Cronk had the opportunity to create history to become the first player in the modern era to win three consecutive grand final appearances and to have four consecutive grand final appearances.

 On 6 October 2019, Cooper Cronk played his final game of Rugby League in the NRL for the Sydney Roosters in the 2019 NRL Grand Final.
 Prior to his last match, the only thing he had not managed to achieve is back-to-back titles with the same club.
-He did that, and set the record for three consecutive grand finals in the modern era, furthermore Cronk is the only player in the NRL era to have won three consecutive premierships, additionally is one of thirteen players who have won consecutive Premierships.
+He did that, and set the record for three consecutive grand finals in the modern era, furthermore Cronk was the first player in the NRL era to have won three consecutive premierships, additionally is one of thirteen players who have won consecutive Premierships.

-Cronk was revered by the Rugby League community for his achievements within the game, to win six NRL Grand Finals from nine games.
+Cronk was revered by the Rugby League community for his achievements within the game, to win four NRL Grand Finals from nine games.

 During the press conference, coach Trent Robinson labelled the retiree the "greatest thinker to ever play rugby league".
 "It’s hard to explain how great Cooper is", Robinson said.
 "I'm a better coach because Cooper is here.
 We are a better club and a better team because Cooper is here.
 We asked him to come and do a job and he said, 'I'm going to come, I'm going to get it done.'"I think he is the greatest thinker to ever play rugby league.
 To walk onto the field and do what he's done in our game – the guy is skilful but my left-to-right (pass) is better than Cooper's.

 In Cronk's final interview, he laughed 'he had enough'.

 Post playing

 AFL coaching

-On 7 November 2019, Cronk was recruited into the GWS Giants coaching staff as a 'leadership consultant'.
+On 7 November 2019, Cronk was recruited into AFL club GWS Giants as a 'leadership consultant'.
 The move was initiated by Jimmy Bartel and was officially confirmed by their coach, Leon Cameron.
 Cronk was set to begin his consultancy 2019 in preparation for the Giants' 2020 AFL season.